-The licensure series is designed to flow as a sequence, with the management course (EDLI 272) a prerequisite for all other courses.
+The licensure series is designed to flow as a sequence, with the management course (EDLI 372) a prerequisite for all other courses.
 However, the courses may be taken as stand-alone courses or taken out of sequence as circumstances permit with permission of the instructor.

 School Library Media Courses are offered in a rotating two year cycle, one per semester Fall, Spring, Summer

 This course examines foundational principles and issues of school librarianship, such as intellectual freedom, equity, and access.
-Students prepare for organizing and operating a school library media center with emphasis on the development of policies and procedures, budget preparation, facility design, personnel administration, and public relations with school and community.
-FALL
+You will prepare for organizing and operating a school library media center, with emphasis on the development of policies and procedures, budget preparation, facility design, personnel administration, and public relations with school and community.
+(FALL)

-This hybrid course focuses on the librarian’s roles in selecting print, non-print, and digital reference materials for the library media center, both in traditional and virtual collections, and also, in providing reference services for the school community.
+This hybrid course focuses on the librarian’s roles in selecting print, non-print, and digital reference materials for the library media center, both in traditional and virtual collections, and also in providing reference services for the school community.
 As information specialists, school library media specialists gather resources for student centered learning that provide equity of access to a variety of information.
-FALL
+(FALL)

 In this hybrid course you will examine the school librarian’s role as teacher and instructional collaborator, with an emphasis on curriculum design, inquiry learning, and information literacy standards as outlined in the AASL Standards for the 21st Century Learner.
 (SPRING)